Street names

 Honerbergweg (before 1806)

-The name "auf dem Honerberge" already appears in the cadastral map of 1831 and designates the area north of the Lippweg.
-The mountain had the name "Krieteberg" towards the town and "Honerberg" towards the outside.
-The names Honer and Kriete cannot be explained and possibly designate former owners.
+The name "auf dem Honerberge" appears on the cadastral map from 1831 and refers to the area north of the Lippweg.
+The hill had the name "Krieteberg" towards the town and "Honerberg" to the outside.
+The names Honer and Kriete cannot be explained and possibly refer to former owners.

 Hühlstraße (28.02.1928)